Winterports Travel Insurance

 So you have your EHIC/GHIC and Carte Neige.
 What more do you need?

-Carte Neige is not travel Insurance it is a sports injures cover as part of a local discount card.
-The cover is limited; ski injures only, no cover for ‘travelling' risks, cancelation etc and you are dealing with an overseas insurance company, so no protection under UK FSA rules.
+Carte Neige is not travel Insurance it is a sports injuries cover as part of a local discount card.
+The cover is limited; ski injuries only, no cover for ‘travelling' risks, cancellation etc and you are dealing with an overseas insurance company, so no protection under UK FSA rules.

 So buy it for the discounts but always obtain a suitable UK Wintersports Insurance too.